SHOULD YOU ACCEPT A PLEA DEAL (IF YOU’VE BEEN CHARGED WITH A CRIME)?

 WHAT IF YOU’RE INNOCENT?

-The right Fairfax criminal defense attorney can ensure that a criminal defendant agrees to the best plea deal available.
+The right Manassas criminal defense attorney can ensure that a criminal defendant agrees to the best plea deal available.
 Of course, if you know that you’re entirely innocent of the charge or charges, you usually should not accept a plea agreement.

 If you are innocent, and if your lawyer isn’t able to have the charge(s) dismissed or reduced, you should take the case to a jury.
 At a criminal trial, a good attorney will fight aggressively on your behalf and ask jurors to return a not guilty verdict.